 Alien species are placed in one of the five impact categories shown in the table below, depending on how serious a threat they are considered to be to native biodiversity.
 Severe impact species are most likely to cause problems, for example by outcompeting native species or hybridising with them.

 The Biodiversity Information Centre has now registered 2320 alien species in Norway.
 Risk assessments have been carried out for 1180 species that already reproduce in the wild in Norway or are expected to do so in the next 50 years, and 134 that could pose an ecological risk if they spread to the country.
 In all, 217 species have been placed in the categories "severe impact" and "high impact".
-Severe impact species include the Spanish slug, American mink and garden lupin.
+Severe impact species include the Spanish slug, American mink and March Lupine.

 What is Norway doing to control alien species?